Adaptive thresholding for wavelet-based nonparametric heteroskedastic variance estimation on the sphere: Introduction

-where \(g:\mathbb S^2\to\mathbb R\) is the unknown regression function, \(\sigma:\mathbb S^2\to(0,\infty)\) is the unknown scale function, and \(\{\varepsilon_i\}\) are independent, mean-zero, sub-Gaussian errors with unit variance.
-This sub-Gaussian assumption allows us to apply sharp deviation bounds for needlet coefficients and is particularly convenient since squared sub-Gaussian variables are sub-exponential, enabling explicit control of higher-order moments in variance estimation.
-The corresponding variance function is
+where $g:\mathbb S^d\to\mathbb R$ is the unknown regression function, $\sigma:\mathbb S^d\to(0,\infty)$ is the unknown scale function, and $\{\varepsilon_i\}$ are independent, mean-zero, sub-Gaussian errors with unit variance.
+The sub-Gaussian assumption allows us to leverage sharp deviation bounds for the needlet coefficients; furthermore, since squared sub-Gaussian variables are sub-exponential, it enables explicit control of higher-order moments during the variance estimation steps.
+The target of our inference is the variance function

-When \(V\) varies across the sphere, estimators that ignore this structure effectively minimize an unweighted risk, leading to suboptimal bias--variance trade-offs and invalid uncertainty quantification.
-In particular, the covariance of needlet or other linear coefficients depends on \(\sigma(x)\), so homoskedastic assumptions can yield miscalibrated standard errors, distorted thresholding rules, and inefficient inference.
-Estimating \(\sigma\) (or equivalently \(V\)) is thus essential for constructing asymptotically efficient estimators and for obtaining valid inference on the sphere.\\ The $L^p$-risk provides a natural measure of estimator accuracy in this context.
-It quantifies the expected $L^p$-norm of the difference between an estimator \(\widehat{V}_N\) based on \(N\) observations and the true variance function \(V\), capturing overall estimation error across the sphere.
-In this framework, the adaptive rate of convergence describes how the $L^p$-risk decreases with \(N\) while accounting for the unknown smoothness of \(g\) and \(V\).
-The minimax $L^p$-risk over a regularity class \(\mathcal{F}_\theta(V)\) is defined as